BenSunWhiteBoard/wamr-python/docs/design.md

 - integration test. located in `./examples`.

 The whole project is under test-driven development.
 Every wrapper function will have two kinds of test cases.
-The first kind is positive case.
-It checks the target with normal and safe arguments.
-Its goal is that the function works well with expected inputs.
-The second kind is negative case.
-It feeds the function with wired, unexpected argumet.
-It should include, not be limitted, `None`, arguments with invalid types.
+The first kind is a positive case.
+It checks a wrapper function with expected and safe arguments combinations.
+Its goal is the function should work well with expected inputs.
+Another kind is a negative case.
+It feeds unexpected argument combinations into a wrapper function.
+Arguments should include but not be limited to `None`.
+It ensures that the function will gracefully handle invalid input or unexpected behavior.

 ## distribution